1969 Duke Law Journal 49

 The question of damage measures presented by the conscious decision of a promisor to breach a losing contract raises one of the most perplexing conceptual problems in contract law.
 Recognizing the present inability of the courts rationally to resolve the problem, as illustrated by the opposing decisions in Groves v.
 John Wunder Company and Peevyhouse v.
 Garland Coal and Mining Company, the author undertakes to examine the premises of contract law with afresh perspective-economic analysis.

 Birmingham, Robert L., "Damage Measures and Economic Rationality: The Geometry of Contract Law" (1969).
 Articles by Maurer Faculty.
-Paper 1702.
+1702.